itflow-org/itflow/README.md

 * parsedown

 ### Future Todo
-* FreePBX "Asterisk" Integration (For CallerID and to track client calls within the app)
 * MeshCentral Integation to assign devices and easily access remote desktop within the app
 * HestiaCP Integration for intergrating domains and webclients
 * CalDAV to integrate with 3rd party calendars
 * CardDAV to integrate with 3rd party Address books
 * Unifi and UNMS integration
+* Stripe Integration for online payments